 The camera was designed by Heinz Waaske.
 Mr. Waaske invented this small camera while working at Leitz Wezlar.
 Mr. Ernst Leitz was not interested.
 Mr. Waaske moved on to another camera manufacturer but they were about to retreat from camera sales.
 He found a new job with Rollei and shortly after presented his prototype to Rollei management.
 It was just what they were waiting for and his design was rushed into development.
 After introduction at the 1966 Photokina fair it was a great success.
 It is one of my favourite film cameras for urban use.

 The first batches of Rollei 35 cameras were made in Germany and had Tessar lenses made by Carl Zeiss.
-The camera are built using traditional Euripean style slotted screws.
-These German Rollei 35's are most sought after.
+The cameras are built using traditional European style single slotted screws.
+These German Rollei 35 cameras are most sought after.
 Soon production was moved to Singapore, assembling German parts at first.
 Later on locally made parts were also used.
 The factory also opened a lens plant in Singapore and made the Tessars under licence.
 These Tessars are labeled ‘Made by Rollei’.
 They do not bare the Zeiss name.
 In Singapore Phillips screws with cross-shaped slots were used.

 Main Points to watch

-The Rollei 35 was well designed and well built.
-Caused by its tiny size the parts are tiny too and even this well built camera can suffer from abuse.
+The Rollei 35 family of cameras were well designed and well built.
+Due to its tiny size the parts are tiny too and even this well built camera can suffer from abuse.
 In particular the lens barrel may suffer from abuse.

 Pulling the Lens Barrel out

-The lens barrel release button (LBRB) is the small button next to the shutter release button.
+On the Rollei 35 and the T and S models the lens barrel release button (LBRB) is the small button next to the shutter release button.
+The SE and TE have it on the front near the lens barrel.
 When the barrel is “in” you can carefully pull it out just like that.
 It won't hurt pushing the LBRB but it is not necessary.
 After pulling the barrel completely out, gently turn it clockwise until it is locked.
 It is just a short throw.
 It is clockwise when looking at the front of the camera.

 Pushing the Lens Barrel in